hpehl/mcup/README.md

 mcup du -og
 ```

-Show the usage of all artifacts ending with '-build' and include the groups, artifacts and versions in the summary
+Show the usage of all artifacts ending with '-build'.
+Include groups, artifacts and versions in the usage summary.

 ```shell
 mcup --artifacts "*-build" du -ogav